Hormones of Hunger and Satiety and Timing of Digestion

 How long does food take to digest?

 The entire digestive process can take several hours.
-Food generally stays in your stomach between about 40 to 120-plus minutes.
-Then add another 40 to 120 minutes for time spent in the small bowel.
+Food generally stays in your stomach for about 40-120+ minutes.
+Then add another 40-120 minutes for time spent in the small bowel.
 The denser the food, composed with protein and/or fat, the longer it takes to digest.
-It can take about 24-36 hours for digested food to be eliminated from the body.
-Longer in those that have digestive issues.
+It can take about 24-36 hours for digested food to be eliminated from the body, or longer in those that have digestive issues.

-Simple carbohydrates, such as plain rice, pasta or simple sugars, average between 30 and 60 minutes in the stomach, but with added proteins and fats, can take upwards of between two to four hours to leave your stomach.
+Simple carbohydrates, such as plain rice, pasta or simple sugars, average between 30-60 minutes in the stomach.
+With added proteins and fats, these foods can take upwards of between two to four hours to leave your stomach.

 How long does it take water to digest?